riyadparvez/data-structures-csharp/README.md

 A library for all the data structures in C#.
 Every class will be generic and reusable.
 It uses [http://research.microsoft.com/contracts](http://research.microsoft.com/contracts "Code Contract") library.

+**Caution:** This library is under development and not tested.
+Anything can break.

 Implemented data structures are:

 - AVL Tree